The Victim Privacy Argument: Examined

 - Public awareness of systemic disparities

-Under encryption, this disparity would remain hidden.
-Victims in those neighborhoods would continue receiving slower response, with no one able to document or challenge the pattern.
+Under encryption, this disparity stays hidden.
+Victims in those neighborhoods receive slower response, with no way for anyone outside the department to document or challenge it.

-Even if we accepted the premise that scanner access poses some theoretical risk to victims, blanket encryption is a disproportionate response.
+Even granting some theoretical risk from scanner access, blanket encryption is a wildly disproportionate response.

 Theoretical risk of abusers monitoring scanners (zero documented cases in 70 years)

-Encrypt all police communications, eliminating oversight for all calls including victim safety, journalist access, and community awareness
+Encrypt all police communications, eliminating oversight for all calls β victim safety, journalist access, community awareness, everything

-This is like banning all windows in houses because a burglar might theoretically look inside.
-The theoretical benefit doesn't justify the comprehensive cost to transparency and accountability.
+It's like banning all windows in houses because a burglar might theoretically look inside.
+The theoretical benefit doesn't come close to justifying the cost to transparency and accountability.

-If victim protection is the genuine goal, there are proven approaches that don't require eliminating public oversight.
+If victim protection is the genuine goal, there are approaches that work without eliminating public oversight.

 Personal details transmitted via encrypted mobile data terminals, not voice radio.
-This protects victim information while keeping tactical communications open.
+Protects victim information while keeping tactical communications auditable.

 Calls dispatched by location and code, not victim name.
 "Respond to a 10-16 at 123 Oak Street" reveals nothing about the caller's identity.

-Brief delays (5-15 minutes) on public feeds while maintaining real-time access for credentialed media.
-Balances safety with accountability.
+Brief delays (5β15 minutes) on public feeds, with real-time access maintained for credentialed media.
+Balances safety concerns with accountability.

-Invest in victim advocates, faster response times, and better training.
-These actually protect victims rather than protecting departments from oversight.
+Victim advocates, faster response times, better dispatcher training.
+These actually protect victims, rather than protecting departments from scrutiny.

-The victim privacy argument for encryption asks us to accept a trade: give up accountability for police handling of victim calls in exchange for theoretical protection from scenarios that have never been documented.
+The victim privacy argument asks for a trade: give up accountability for police handling of victim calls in exchange for theoretical protection from scenarios that have never been documented.

-Organizations that work with domestic violence survivors, sexual assault victims, and other vulnerable populations know that police accountability is essential to victim safety.
-They know that the danger isn't scanner-monitoring criminals—it's police departments that fail to respond appropriately, and the inability of anyone to document those failures.
+Organizations that work with domestic violence survivors and sexual assault victims know that police accountability is central to victim safety.
+The danger isn't scanner-monitoring criminals β it's police departments that fail to respond appropriately, and the inability of anyone outside the department to document those failures.

 That's not victim advocacy.
 That's institutional self-protection marketed as compassion.